arkivanov/MVIKotlin/README.md

 <img src="docs/media/mvikotlin.jpg" alt="MVIKotlin" width="600"/>

+#### Responsibility
+MVIKotlin does not bring or enforce any particular architecture.
+Its responsibility can be described as follows:

+- To provide a single source of truth for `State` (the scope is not defined, it can be a whole app, a screen, a feature, or a part of a feature);
+- To provide an abstraction for UI with efficient updates (however this is not obligatory, you can use whatever you want);
+- To provide lifecycle aware connections (binding) between inputs and outputs (again this is not obligatory in any way).

+Everything else is out of scope of the library, there are no definitions for "screens", "features", "modules", etc. Also, no particular reactive framework is enforced/exposed.
+This gives a lot of flexibility:

+- MVIKotlin can be introduced incrementally (e.g. you can start using it in a small feature and then expand gradually);
+- You can use/experiment with different architectures, approaches and/or libraries for navigation, UI, modularization, etc;
+- Use whatever reactive framework you like or don't use it at all.

+You can find one of the architecture options in the [samples](https://github.com/arkivanov/MVIKotlin/tree/master/sample).
+Again, this is just an example of one possible solution.

 ## Setup
 Recommended minimum Gradle version is 5.3.
 Please read first the documentation about [metadata publishing mode](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html#experimental-metadata-publishing-mode).